hasura/plugin-hub/src/plugins/profile/README.md

 - `profile-filename`: Specifies the output file for the profiling report.
 Defaults to the query operation name.
 - `x-hasura-user`: User identifier for tracking profiling requests
+- `profile-history`: Enables historical profile tracking.
+Can also be set via `PROFILE_HISTORY` environment variable.

 ## Request Body
 ```json